LendingClub/neorx/README.md

 compile "org.lendinglcub.neorx:neorx:2.0.3"
 ```

-Note: Artifcacts are not *yet* published to maven central.
+Note: Artifacts are not *yet* published to maven central.
 We are working on that.

 ## Changes
 ### 2.0.3